Welcome

 little textboxes and a non-Javascript capable browser will simply have

 all of these open all the time.
-I tested this page in IE-6,
+I tested this page back then in IE-6,

 Konqueror-3.1, Mozilla-1.
 It works just fine in Lynx 2.8 under Linux